Political Violence: Charges framed against Rizvi, Aman, 43 others

 Before that, the magistrate dismissed petitions for discharging them from the case.

-The court also cancelled bails of 20 other accused, including Dulu, Rizvi, and Bulu as they were absent.
+The court also cancelled bail petition of 20 other accused, including Dulu, Rizvi, and Bulu as they were absent.

 The court set December 25 for starting the trial of the case.